JosephPVera/Exciting-code/readme.md

-The units in exciting code are in Ha and Bohr radius:
+### The units in exciting code are in Ha and Bohr radius:

 1 Ha = 27.211407953 eV

-1 Bohr radius = 0.529177249 A
+1 Bohr radius = 0.529177249 Å

 Website: https://exciting-code.org/home/about/tutorials